by Matt Gibson

 Used to prune small trees, a tree pruner (or lopper) is a long-handled pruning saw with a curved blade and sometimes a clipper.

-A trowel is a small handheld garden tool with a flat base and a curved scoop, designed for lifting plants or earth.
-A trowel is used for digging, applying, smoothing, and moving small amounts of soil.
+A hand trowel is a small handheld garden tool with a flat base and a curved scoop, designed for lifting plants or earth.
+A garden trowel is used for digging, applying, smoothing, and moving small amounts of soil.

 A twist tiller is an odd-looking gardening tool that both tills the soil and removes weeds with a simple twisting action.
 The tool features twisted lines, a crossbar to step on to help penetrate hard soils, and a long, cushioned handlebar for leverage and comfort.